Fresh Kid Ice

-Christopher Wong Won (May 29, 1964 – July 13, 2017), also known by his stage names Fresh Kid Ice and Chinaman was a Trinidadian-American rapper and a Miami bass pioneer.
+Christopher Wong Won (May 29, 1964 – July 13, 2017), also known by his stage names Fresh Kid Ice and Chinaman was a Trinidadian-American rapper, known as a pioneer of Miami bass.
 Wong Won was born and spent his early childhood in Port of Spain, Trinidad and Tobago, before emigrating to the United States at age 12.
 Wong Won was in the United States Air Force and he co-founded 2 Live Crew while he was stationed in California.
 Early 2 Live Crew singles gained so much traction in Florida that the group relocated there.
 By 1986, the group released the single "Throw The 'D; it is now considered the blueprint of Miami bass.

 Later in 1986, 2 Live Crew released their debut album, The 2 Live Crew Is What We Are.
 The album established the group's signature style of comical sexually explicit lyrics.
 After a slew of successful releases the group met with considerable controversy as a U.S. district court ruled the album legally obscene.
 They were prosecuted, but all later acquitted.
 After the group's first separation in the early 1990s, different incarnation of 2 Live Crew took place for their subsequent albums, Wong Won is the only one to appear in all of them.

 Wong Won was the first prominent Asian and Asian American rapper, releasing his first solo album, The Chinaman, in 1992.
 In the 2000s, he continued touring and releasing singles with 2 Live Crew.
 Wong Won's last projects, before his death in 2017, were his autobiography My Rise 2 Fame (2015) and the compilation Breaking Glass Ceilings Volume 1 (2017).

 Early life

 Wong Won was born in Port of Spain, Trinidad and Tobago on May 29, 1964.
 His family is of Chinese and Afro-Trinidadian ancestry, with his Chinese heritage originating primarily in Hong Kong.
 Wong Won and his family were Catholic.

-In 1976, at the age of 12, Wong Won and his family emigrated from Trinidad and Tobago to the United States, settling in Brooklyn, New York City.
-In 1982, Wong Won graduated from Samuel J. Tilden High School in Brooklyn.
+In 1976, at the age of 12, Wong Won and his family emigrated from Trinidad and Tobago to the United States, settling in New York City.
+In 1982, Wong Won graduated from Samuel J. Tilden High School in Brooklyn, whereupon he enlisted in the Air Force.